jessefrench/BookStore/README.md

 #### BookService - CRUD Methods

 - **GetAllBooks Method:**
-  - Implement a method to retrieve all books using the injected repository
+  - Implement a method to retrieve all books using the injected repository interface

 - **GetBookById Method:**
-  - Implement a method to retrieve a book by its ID using the injected repository
+  - Implement a method to retrieve a book by its ID using the injected repository interface

 - **AddBook Method:**
-  - Implement a method to add a new book using the injected repository
+  - Implement a method to add a new book using the injected repository interface

 - **UpdateBook Method:**
-  - Implement a method to update an existing book using the injected repository
+  - Implement a method to update an existing book using the injected repository interface

 - **DeleteBook Method:**
-  - Implement a method to delete a book by its ID using the injected repository
+  - Implement a method to delete a book by its ID using the injected repository interface

 **Make sure you create the methods in the corresponding interfaces for the BookService and BookRepository first before implementing them in the actual classes**